Dr Sarah Carter-Walshaw

 - Fellow of the Higher Education Academy

 I oversee the IDEA Centre's provision of ethics teaching in the School of Dentistry and deliver teaching as part of this role.
-I teach on, and am Programme Lead for the BA/MA Biomedical and Health Care Ethics programme at the IDEA Centre and am the Programme Director of the Campus programme.
-I also deliver ethics teaching in Chemistry and in the School of Earth and Environment.
+I teach on, and am Programme Lead for the BA/MA Biomedical and Health Care Ethics programme at the IDEA Centre.
+I also deliver ethics teaching in the School of Chemistry.